|What is pyothorax Causes Symptoms Diagnosis Treatment|

 There are no breed predispositions.
-The average age of cats who develop pyothorax is 4-6 years, however, cats of any age can be affected.
-Multiple cat households have a greater incidence as well as entire male cats who are allowed to roam outside, presumably because of the increased risk of bite wounds.
+The average age of cats who develop pyothorax is 4-6 years, however, it can develop in cats of any age.
+Multiple cat households have a greater incidence as well as entire male cats who roam outside, presumably because of the increased risk of bite wounds.

 There are several possible ways cats can develop pyothorax.
 In many cases, the initial cause may remain undetermined.

 - Inhalation of foreign object such as a grass awn